abeidahmed/dahli/README.md

 A collection of everyday Web Components.

+> All the components follow [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/).
+If anything doesn't align with these guidelines, please open an [issue](https://github.com/abeidahmed/dahli/issues?q=is%3Aopen+is%3Aissue+label%3AAPG).

 ## Motivation for creating the components

 Whenever I start a new project, I realized that I keep copying the same set of components from my previous project.